 How to use this programme of study:

-This programme of study is suitable for menstrual literacy curriculum planning across all Key Stages of the National Curriculum in England.* It can also be applied to curriculum models in other parts of the UK and abroad by adapting the age ranges of the content to suit different schooling models.
+This programme of study is suitable for menstrual literacy curriculum planning across all Key Stages of the National Curriculum in England.* It is adaptable to developmental stages relevant to pupils with additional learning needs.
+It can also be applied to curriculum models in other parts of the UK and abroad by adapting the content headings to reflect the age ranges in line with diverse school progression models.

-*A note on Key Stages in England: Other countries may not use the same stage, year or learning levels.
-KS1 and 2 cover approximately age 4-11 and KS 3 is approximately age 11-13.
-KS 4+ ages 14 – 19.
+*A note on Key Stages in England: Other countries may not use the same stage, year or grade level groupings .
+KS1 and 2 cover approximately age 4–11 and KS3 is approximately age 11–13.
+KS4+ is approximately age 14–19.

 Inclusion of all genders:

 As teachers, we have a duty of care to ensure our pupils feel welcome and see themselves in the teaching materials we choose and use.
-It was important to all involved in producing and evaluating this model that it represents all genders of pupils who menstruate and who don’t, in line with the 2010 Equality Act and the 2012 Local Authority Equality Duty.
-The Period Positive Pledge recommends that menstrual literacy resources are intersectional in their approach to addressing stigma and shame, and that the gender identities of pupils, staff and of those in the wider school community are respected and reflected in the curriculum, and this is evident throughout the programme of study.
+It was important to all involved in producing and evaluating this model that it represents all genders of pupils who menstruate and who don’t.
+The Period Positive Pledge framework advises that menstrual literacy resources are intersectional in their approach to addressing stigma and shame, and that the gender identities of pupils, staff and of those in the wider school community are respected and reflected in the curriculum.
+This is evident throughout the programme of study.

 The Period Positive Pledge: Schools Edition